teslamotors/light-show/README.md

 ## Converting old show files
 ### Pre-2023 update
 All old .xsq and .fseq files are fully compatible with this light show update.
 You can edit older .xsq files instantly without converting them.
-Keep in mind that the is no backwards compatibility, once you save them, you won't be able to open them with the old project folder anymore.
+Keep in mind that there is no backwards compatibility, once you save them, you won't be able to open them with the old project folder anymore.
 ### Pre-2022 update
 All old .fseq files are fully compatible with this light show update.
 You only need to convert old show files if you want to edit them with the refreshed XLights configuration.
 - Create a new folder for the converted project and copy the old audio file over.